-Show Pause Adds the Pause button to the navigation buttons for this screen, if Let Users Pause Flows is enabled in your organization's Workflow and Approvals settings.
+Field Description information in the database.
+If no matching contact is found, the flow displays a screen to tell the user to go back and try again.
+For that screen, select Don't show Finish button .
+Show Pause button Adds the Pause button to the navigation buttons for this screen, if Let Users Pause Flows is enabled in your organization's Workflow and Approvals settings.
 Once a user pauses a flow interview, only that user or an administrator can resume the interview.
 Note: Users can't resume paused flows from Lightning Experience, so we recommend removing the Pause button from flows that are distributed in Lightning Experience.
+Paused Messag e The message that's displayed to flow users when they pause a flow.